rb7a/LocalSite-ai/README.md

    yarn install
    ```

-3. Rename the `.env.example` file in the root directory to `.env.local` and add your API key:
+3. Create a `.env.local` file in the root directory and add your API key:
    ```
    # Choose one of the following providers: